Toroidal inductors and transformers: Sufficient conditions

 Figure 3 of this section shows the most common toroidal winding.
 It fails both requirements for total B field confinement.
 Looking out from the axis, sometimes the winding is on the inside of the core and sometimes on the outside of the core.
 It is not axially symmetric in the near region.
 However, at points a distance of several times the winding spacing, the toroid does look symmetric.
 There is still the problem of the circumferential current.
 No matter how many times the winding encircles the core and no matter how thin the wire, this toroidal inductor will still include a one coil loop in the plane of the toroid.
 This winding will also produce and be susceptible to an E field in the plane of the inductor.

 Figures 4-6 show different ways to neutralize the circumferential current.
 Figure 4 is the simplest and has the advantage that the return wire can be added after the inductor is bought or built.

-E field in the plane of the toroid
+External electric field

 There will be a distribution of potential along the winding.
 This can lead to an E-Field in the plane of the toroid and also a susceptibility to an E field in the plane of the toroid, as shown in figure 7.
 This can be mitigated by using a return winding, as shown in Figure 8.
 With this winding, each place the winding crosses itself; the two parts will be at equal and opposite polarity, which substantially reduces the E field generated in the plane.